The tax withholding of nonresident alien employees has become a big issue for payroll offices in organizations across the U.S.

 Our user-friendly dashboard enables your payroll staff to manage the tax profiles of their nonresident employees all in one place.

-Our software can also help you to determine if your nonresident employees are entitled to any tax treaties or deductions!
+Our software can also help you determine if your nonresident employees are entitled to any tax treaties or deductions!

 Why Sprintax Calculus?